Summertime Sadness: Live performances

 In 2012, Del Rey performed "Summertime Sadness" at the Irving Plaza, along with "Million Dollar Man", while drenched in purple lights.
 New York Times writer Bradley Sterns described Del Rey's vocal style during the Irving Plaza performance as "lounge singer crooning".
 Along with "Million Dollar Man" and "Summertime Sadness", Del Rey also sang "Video Games", "Born to Die", "Lolita", and "Without You".

+Cover versions

-Miley Cyrus covered the song for BBC Radio 1's Live Lounge.
+In 2013, Miley Cyrus covered the song for BBC Radio 1's Live Lounge.

-Marc Almond also covered the song for BBC's Radio 2 Piano Room series on 11 July 2024.
+Marc Almond covered the song for BBC's Radio 2 Piano Room series on 11 July 2024.

+Doom metal band Frayle covered the song in their album Heretics & Lullabies released on 10 October 2025.

+Symphonic metal band Within Temptation recorded a cover in 2012 which was later released on The Q-Music Sessions and as a bonus track on Hydra.